MicrosoftDocs/customer-voice/cv-docs/survey-branding.md

 ## Fonts

-This section allows you to select font for the survey header and body.
+You can select a font that will be applied to the survey header and body.

 To select survey level fonts, choose values for the following:
 - **Header font**: Font chosen from this list is applied to the survey header, survey description, section header, and section description.
 By default, the header font is Segoe UI.